USAFA-ECE/ece281-book/_sources/lab/lab4.md

 end top_basys3;
 ```

-The entity contains port you will not use for the Basic Elevator functionality,
+The entity contains ports you will not use for the Basic Elevator functionality,
 but leave them in the schematic because you will need them for the Advanced Elevator.

 ```{warning}